meteor/meteor/content/ui-ux.md

 ### Smart Components

-While most of the components in your app should be pure and reusable, they need to get their data passed in from somewhere.
+While most of the components in your app should be reusable, they need to get their data passed in from somewhere.
 This is where "smart" components come in.
 Such components typically the following things:

  1. Subscribe to data, using subscriptions.
  2. Fetch data from those subscriptions.
  3. Fetch global client-side state from stores such as the Router, Accounts, and your own stores.

-Ideally, once a smart component has assembled such a set of data, it passes it off to a pure component child to render with.
-The smart component actually does not render anything apart from one or more pure children.
+Ideally, once a smart component has assembled such a set of data, it passes it off to a resuable component child to render with.
+The smart component actually does not render anything apart from one or more resuable children.

 A typical use case for a smart component is the "page" component that the router points you to when you access a URL.
 Such a component typically needs to do the three things above and then can pass the resulting arguments into child components.
 In the Todos example app, the `listShowPage` does exactly this, with a resultingly simple template: